cmu-sei/juneberry/juneberry/documentation/property_inference_attack_configuration_specification.md

 in-out datasets.

 ## watermarks
-This section describes the "watermarks" to apply to the datasets involved in the attack.
+This section describes the "watermarks" to apply to the datasets involved in the property inference attack.
 A "watermark" is similar to the idea of a transform of the dataset.

 ### training_watermarks
 The training "watermarks" describe the watermark(s) that should be applied to the training